 You’ve gone through the process of becoming an authorized medical marijuana patient in your state, and now you’re eager to kick-start a new medication plan that may bring you relief.
-But unlike other pharmaceuticals and prescriptions that give you the ability to take your medication as advised by your doctor, the laws surrounding medical marijuana use — and where you can legally use this substance — are a bit more uncertain.
+Other pharmaceuticals and prescriptions can be taken freely as advised by your doctor, but the laws surrounding medical marijuana use—and where you can legally use this substance—are more complicated.

 The federal government states that those with a qualifying health condition and lawful access to medical cannabis must leave school grounds before using marijuana.
 Since schools throughout the country are designated drug-free zones, possessing or using marijuana in any amount for any reason on school property is illegal.